matthewcarbone/hack/README.md

 ***Note: all code here will be public domain, this repo is unlicensed - don't push anything here that you're uncomfortable with anyone else copying.***

 ---
 Here is a quick user-friendly (I hope) guide to using git.
+See also this [excellent guide](https://akrabat.com/the-beginners-guide-to-contributing-to-a-github-project/) on contributing to a `git` repository!

 ### Forking a repository